sermon: Entanglement with the Yoke of Bondage

 Physically, my son will cease to have any function as my "slave" when he is an adult.
 So we can see, in a similar way, how that pertains to our relationship with God.
 Although we are now "sons" and "heirs," we are still slaves of God and slaves to righteousness (as it should be).
 I bring this up because in my research into some of the commentaries, there were some who argued that we are not slaves to God.
 That is, that we have been freed from slavery and we are servants.
 And that is a correct statement, but what I am saying is that it depends upon the functionality, or responsibility, that you are talking about; and I wanted to clarify that.

-Luke 7:1-5 Now when He [Jesus] had ended all His sayings in the audience of the people, He entered into Capernaum.
-And a certain centurion's servant, who was dear unto him, was sick, and ready to die.
-And when he heard of Jesus, he sent unto Him the elders of the Jews, beseeching Him that He would come and heal his servant.
-And when they came to Jesus, they besought Him instantly, saying that he was worthy for whom He should do this: for he loves our nation, and he has built us a synagogue.
+Luke 7:1-5 Now when He had concluded all His sayings in the hearing of the people, He entered Capernaum.
+And a certain centurion's servant, who was dear unto him, was sick and ready to die.
+So when he heard about Jesus, he sent elders of the Jews to Him, pleading with Him to come and heal his servant.
+And when they came to Jesus, they begged Him earnestly, saying that the one for whom He should do this was deserving, for he loves our nation, and has built us a synagogue.

 So is this not a typical human nature way of looking of it?
 This was the elders of the Jews thinking, "Well, he loves our nation, he's a patriot, and he's contributed to the synagogue."
 He is a 'money bag.'
 It is a shame, but this is the way they looked at it—thinking that this would justify it in Jesus' mind.

 Luke 7:6-10 Then Jesus went with them.
-And when He was now not far from the house, the centurion sent friends to Him, saying unto Him, "Lord, trouble not Yourself: for I am not worthy that you should enter under my roof.
-Wherefore neither thought I myself worthy to come unto You: but say in a word, and my servant shall be healed.
-For I also am a man set under authority, having under me soldiers, and I say unto one, 'Go,' and he goes; and to another, 'Come,' and he comes; and to my servant, 'Do this,' and he does it."
-When Jesus heard these things, He marveled at him, and turned Him about, and said unto the people that followed Him, "I say unto you, I have not found so great faith, no, not in Israel."
-And they that were sent, returning to the house, found the servant whole that had been sick.
+And when He was already not far from the house, the centurion sent friends to Him, saying to Him, "Lord, do not trouble Yourself, for I am not worthy that you should enter under my roof.
+Therefore I did not think myself worthy to come to You.
+But say the word, and my servant will be healed.
+For I also am a man placed under authority, having soldiers under me.
+And I say to one, 'Go,' and he goes; and to another, 'Come,' and he comes; and to my servant, 'Do this,' and he does it."
+When Jesus heard these things, He marveled at him, and turned around and said to the crowd that followed Him, "I say to you, I have not found such great faith, not even in Israel."
+And they who were sent, returning to the house, found the servant well who had been sick.